SciML/DifferenceEquations.jl/docs/src/index.md

 ## Current Status
 At this point, the package does not cover all of the variations on these features.
 In particular,
 1. It only supports linear and quadratic $f, g, h$ functions.
-General $f,g$ will be next.
+General $f,g$ simulation are relatively easy to add, but full SciML compliance would require experience with those APIs.
+The custom rrule for those is also a straightforward variation on the existing linear version.
 2. It only supports time-invariant functions
 3. There is limited support for non-Gaussian $w_n$ and $v_n$ processes.
 4. It does not support linear or quadratic functions parameterized by the $p$ vector for differentiation